 Refer to Section V (b).
 The project site is not listed on the California Register of Historical Resources or in a local register.
-Notification, as required by Public Resources Code section 21074, was provided to the lipay Nation of Santa Ysabel and Jamul Indian Village of Kumeyaay Nation.
-City of San Diego Development Services Department staff notified these two Native American communities of the proposed project by email on April 29, 2019.
-Both Native American communities requested implementation of Native American monitoring during the project's ground-disturbing activities and agreed that no further consultation was required and concluded the consultation process.
-Therefore, the project may significantly impact Tribal Cultural Resources and mitigation is required.
-Mitigation for potential impacts to Tribal Cultural Resources, which is included in the Mitigation Monitoring and Reporting Program under Section V of the MND, would reduce potentially significant impacts to Tribal Cultural Resources.
+Notification, as required by Public Resources Code section 21074, was provided to the lipay Nation of Santa Ysabel and Jamul Indian Village of Kumeyaay Nation on December 4, 2018.
+Both Native American communities responded to the City that request Native American monitoring be implemented during project ground disturbing activities and stated that they do not require further consultation for this project.
+Therefore, the project will impact Tribal Cultural Resources, which is included in the Mitigation Monitoring and Reporting Program under Section V of the MND, would reduce potentially significant impacts to Tribal Cultural Resources to below a level of significance.